AdobeDocs/commerce-admin.en/help/page-builder/2-blocks.md

 1. In the upper-right corner, click the **[!UICONTROL Save]** arrow and choose **[!UICONTROL Save & Close]**.

-**Congratulations!** You have completed the second part of the Block exercise.
+You have completed the second part of the Block exercise.
 Make sure to keep your work for reference.

 ## Part 3: Update the dynamic block